NomitRwt/Arc-data-management/Trainings/README.md

 - The SHAPE@ token, which returns a geometry object, can be used to access the geometry field of a feature class without having prior knowledge of the field name.
 This can help in getting the x and y co-ordinate.
 - Insert and update locks.
 - The **shape/geometry** field in the attribute table holds the geometry object.
 You can also check the tutorial on geopandas.

+**Also for future possibility**:
+- Working on complex geometries (recursive islands)
+- A bit about toolboxes